Thirdwrist/shoppinpal/readme.md

  To run the test execcute this code at the root directory of the app:
     ``./vendor/bin/phpunit --testdox tests``

+## API Documentation

+Api is documented with swagger openApi documentation.
+To access the API in json format hit this route on tbe app `api/docs/json`
 ## Setup Guide

 To start up the application locally, follow these steps mentioned.